Authority Cited: Walton; Watson’s [Walton’s] Life of Sanderson

 BKG Bio-tweet: Ironmonger; writer; Donne friend; at Royalist defeat retired to land by river; Lives of Donne, others, character portraits

 Categories (list of works cited – preliminary) [BKG Note: About 76 total Walton cites in vol. 1 of the 1755 Dict. and 90 total Walton cites in vol. 2.
 Four Walston cites were identified as added in the 1773 Dict., indicated in bold italic below.
 About 90% of the Walton cites are from the Compleat Angler, and about 15 % of the quotes are used for more than one headword.
-The 1st edition of the Compleat Angler was 1653, but SJ must have used a later edition as dog-fisher does not appear in the 1st Compleat Angler edition.]
+The 1st edition of the Compleat Angler was 1653, but SJ must have used a later edition as dog-fisher does not appear in the 1st Compleat Angler edition.
+Thanks to Prof. Beth Rapp Young for pointing out (May 2024) that disabuse appears in the 1750 but not the 1676 edition.]

 Author name and dates: Izaak Walton (1593-1683)